Leody Taveras Player Props: Rangers vs. Pirates

-Leody Taveras -- hitting .324 with two doubles, three walks and six RBI in his past 10 games -- will be in action for the Texas Rangers against the Pittsburgh Pirates, with Rich Hill on the hill, on May 23 at 6:35 PM ET.
+Leody Taveras -- hitting .314 with two doubles, three walks and five RBI in his past 10 games -- will be in action for the Texas Rangers against the Pittsburgh Pirates, with Johan Oviedo on the hill, on May 24 at 12:35 PM ET.

-He strung together two hits (going 2-for-3) in his last appearance against the Pirates.
+He had a one-hit showing in his most recent game (1-for-4) against the Pirates.

 Leody Taveras Game Info & Props vs. the Pirates